proophsoftware/event-machine/docs/tutorial/part_VII.md

 ## Process Manager

 To complete the user story we have to notify security.
 The security team uses a dedicated monitoring application that can receive arbitrary notification messages.
-To communicate with that external system we can use a so called process manager or policy.
-You're maybe more familiar with the name event listener but be careful to not mix that term with event listeners known from web frameworks like Symfony or Zend.
+To communicate with that external system we can use a so called **process manager** or
+**policy**.
+Maybe you're more familiar with the term event listener but be careful to not mix it with event listeners known from web frameworks like Symfony or Zend.
 Listeners in Event Machine **react** on domain events and trigger follow up commands, send emails or interact with external systems.